Grade123/IDATA2305_A1/README.md

 **Multi threaded:**
 0.22s

+During our test we implemented a delay to simulate a much heavier calculation.
+Our result proves that the server running multi-threaded can process a lot of requests much more efficiently than the server running single-threaded.

-For demo, see the provided video.
+*For demo, see the provided video*

 # Contributions
 - Server (Stian)